hands-on-cloud/hands-on.cloud/hugo/content/AWS CloudFormation - How to create DMS infrastructure for relational DB migration/index.md

 authors:
   - Andrei Maksimov
 ---
-# AWS CloudFormation - How to create DMS infrastructure for relational DB migration
+# CloudFormation: How to create DMS infrastructure for DB migration

 {{< my-picture name="AWS-CloudFormation-How-to-create-DMS-infrastructure-for-relational-DB-migration" >}}